manticoresoftware/manticoresearch/manual/Searching/KNN.md

 The parameters are:
 * `field`: This is the name of the float vector attribute containing vector data.
 * `k`: This represents the number of documents to return.
 It indicates how many documents a single Hierarchical Navigable Small World (HNSW) index will return.
 The actual result may include more documents than `k` (e.g., if each disk chunk in a real-time table returns `k` documents, the total would be `num_chunks * k` documents).
 Conversely, the result might contain fewer than `k` documents if, for example, you request `k` documents and subsequently filter them by some attribute.
-* `document id`: ID of document for KNN similar search
+* `document id`: Document ID for KNN similarity search:

 <!-- intro -->